‘The Masked Singer’ Spoilers: Some Fans Convinced Christina Aguilera Is The Sun, Others Think LeAnn Rimes

-Fans of The Masked Singer think they may have figured out one of the major early spoilers of the new season — the identity of the Sun.
+Fans of The Masked Singer think they may have figured out one of the major early spoilers of the new season: the identity of the Sun.
 Though not everyone has settled on the same answer.

 Shortly after the debut of the singer dressed like the yellow dwarf star at the center of the solar system, many took to the internet to speculate that it was none other than singer Christina Aguilera underneath the costume.
 The singer’s name reached the top of Twitter’s trending topics afterward, with many sharing their ideas of why the Sun character must be her.